 Peru Libre (Free Peru), founded in 2007 as regional political movement and registered as party in 2016, is a left-wing socialist political party that embraces Marxism and Mariáteguism.
 While valuing democracy, decentralization, internationalism, sovereignty, humanism and anti-imperialism, Peru Libre opposes communism and neoliberalism.
 In the 2021 elections the party could especially score in Peru’s provinces and with 13.41% won 37 of the 130 seats in Congress.

 Its presidential candidate Pedro Castillo won the first round of the 2021 presidential elections with 18.92%.
-In the following run-off vote against Keiko Fujimori (see below under Fuerza Popular) he - according to unofficial publications - won 50.13%; however, the result still isn’t confirmed officially.
+In the following run-off vote against Keiko Fujimori (see below under Fuerza Popular) he won 50.13%.

 Fuerza Popular (Popular Force) is a right-wing political party formed in March 2010 under the name Fuerza 2011 (Force 2011) as a coalition of the Nueva Mayoría (New Majority Party) and the Renovación Nacional (National Renewal).
 The party is led by Keiko Fujimori.
 The political ideology is characterized by the so called Fujimorism, a right-wing, anticommunist philosophy formed by her father, former president Alberto Fujimori combined with economic liberalism and conservatism.
 In the 2021 elections Fuerza Popular with 11.34% won 24 of the 130 seats in Congress.